OpenSourceBrain/OSB_Documentation/contents/Help/Background_Information/02_Introduction_to_Computational_Neuroscience.md

 An overview of the main target simulators for models in Open Source Brain can be found [here](https://github.com/OpenSourceBrain/OSB_Documentation/blob/master/contents/Help/08_Simulators.md).

-####1.1 Compartmental models of neurons and ensembles of neurons

-The following popular neural simulators are available.

-- [NEURON](http://www.neuron.yale.edu): Cell models and their simulation are specified with the HOC scripting language, or with GUI tools.
-The NMODL language allows for adding new components such as new ion channel models.
-   A large user base and many example models are freely available through ModelDB (see below).

-- [GENESIS](http://www.genesis-sim.org): GEneral NEural SImulation System.
-Similar remit and functionality to NEURON.
-It also has a large user base and is undergoing continual development and improvement.

-- [neuroConstruct](http://www.neuroconstruct.org): neuroConstruct (Gleeson et al., 2007) automates the
-generation of script files for other simulation platforms, principally NEURON and GENESIS.
-It provides a framework for creating networks of conductance-based neuronal models, visualising and analysing networks of cells in 3D, managing simulations and analysing network firing behaviour.
-It uses the target platform to actually run simulations.

-- [PSICS](http://www.psics.org): Parallel Stochastic Ion Channel Simulator is designed to carry out simulation of compartmental models containing stochastic ion channels represented by kinetic schemes.
-PSICS computes the behaviour of neurons, taking account of the stochastic nature of ion channel gating and the detailed positions of the channels themselves.
-It supports representation of ion channels as kinetic schemes involving one or more serial gating complexes.

-####1.2 Models of subcellular processes

-- [GEPASI](http://www.gepasi.org): GEPASI is for modelling biochemical systems.
-It translates the language of chemistry (reactions) to mathematics (matrices and differential equations) in a transparent way.
-It simulates the kinetics of systems of biochemical reactions and provides a number of tools to fit models to data, optimise any function of the model, perform metabolic control analysis and linear stability analysis.

-- [MOOSE](http://moose.sourceforge.net): Multiscale Object-Oriented Simulation Environment is the base and numerical core for large, detailed simulations in computational neuroscience and systems biology.
-MOOSE spans the range from single molecules to subcellular networks, from single cells to neuronal networks, and to still larger systems.

-####1.3 Models of simplified neurons and their networks

-- [BRIAN](http://www.briansimulator.org): BRIAN is a simulator for spiking neural networks of integrate and- fire or small compartment Hodgkin–Huxley neurons.
-It is written in Python and runs on many platforms.

-- [LENS](http://tedlab.mit.edu/~dr/Lens/index.html): The Light, Efficient Network Simulator for running artificial neural network models.

-- [NEST](http://www.nest-initiative.org): NEural Simulation Technology for large-scale biologically realistic (spiking) neuronal networks.Neural models are usually point neurons, such as integrate-and-fire.

-- [PCSIM](http://www.lsm.tugraz.at/pcsim): Parallel neural Circuit SIMulator is a tool for simulating networks of millions of neurons and billions of synapses.
-Networks can be heterogeneous collections of different model spiking point neurons.

 ####2.
 Markup Languages
    - A Model Description Language for Computational Neuroscience [(NeuroML)][s_1.2.1]
    - Systems Biology Markup Language [(SBML)][s_1.2.2]